gouthamgo/project-1/README.md

 - It includes a sign up/log in functionality and a shopping cart that stores items.

 ## Overview and Features
-Howie's workflow notes for building a simple Rails grocery shopping cart.
+Howie's workflow notes for building a simple Rails shopping cart.
 Summary features outlined below:

 * **User is able to:**
   - View all products